hermanurikh/algorithms/README.md

-Here the different sorting algorythms will be implemented.
+Here the different sorting algorithms will be implemented.

 At the current version only int type will be sorted.